efkanator/Barony/README.md

 - language files

 I do not own Barony.
-As mentioned it is available on Stean from their proper publisher, Turning Wheel LLC, and I claim nothing as partially my own 'cept for my custom designs.
+As mentioned it is available on Steam from their proper publisher, Turning Wheel LLC, and I claim nothing as my own 'cept for my custom designs.
 Please support the official release.